ms-iot/content/en-US/win10/tools/Webb.md

 * Shutdown - Shuts down the device
 * Reboot - Reboots the device
 * Feedback - Opens up the Windows 10 Feedback tool where you can enter any valuable feedback
-* Help - The help button is currently in progress and will be updated soon
+* Help - Provides a restfulThe help button is currently in progress and will be updated soon

     Note: For Rpi2 users, the Shutdown button is not working correctly, and reboots the device.
 A fix is coming soon